dashpradeep99/docker-complete-tutorial/2-orchestration.md

    - db:db
 ```

 You can see that there are two service descriptions: db and web.
-Each of them define a service with certain build or runtime parameter:
+Each of them define a service with certain build on runtime parameter:

 > * **image:{IMAGE_NAME}** will specify the name of the image to use.
 Note: this needs to be an image that has already been built and available either locally, on Docker Trusted Registry, or Docker Hub.